eizent/sparql_queries/guide.md

 ```

 ### Triples!
 The key to SPARQL queries is understanding the semantic triple format, which will be familiar if you have prior knowledge of SQL.
-SPARQL views Wikidata (and all RDF databases) through being composed in this triple structure.
+SPARQL views Wikidata (and all RDF databases) through being composed of statements in this triple structure.
 A triple is a sequence of three entities (things) that creates a statement about semantic data.
 Some examples of this triple structure would be:

 **Joan Baez** (subject) *has works in the collection* (predicate) **Bryn Mawr College Special Collections** (object)